Polar Palooza - North

 POLAR-PALOOZA features...

 Arctic Woman and Child The people who know the poles best - ice researchers, geologists, oceanographers, climate scientists, biologists and Arctic residents who will bring "Stories from a Changing Planet" to science centers and natural history museums across the country.
-In Fall 2007, POLAR-PALOOZA visits California, New Mexico, Florida, Georgia and Louisiana.
+Debuting in Fall 2007, and continuing through early 2009, POLAR-PALOOZA is visiting 25 communities from Alaska to Louisiana, California to North Carolina.
+Check SITES AND CITIES to see if PALOOZA is coming to a science center near you!

-Phil on the Ladder The "High Definition Video Science Story Capture Corps" ("HDvCC" for short) is a team of intrepid videographers who will be accompanying the researchers on expeditions to both the Arctic and Antarctic.
+Phil on the Ladder The "High Definition Video Science Story Capture Corps" ("HDvCC" for short) is a team of intrepid videographers who have been accompanying the researchers on expeditions to both the Arctic and Antarctic.
 In 2007, they were taping in Alaska, out on the sea-ice off Prudhoe Bay, en route to the North Pole (they never made it - the runway broke up.
 Climate change?), and in Greenland, bringing you stories about the science, the people and their extreme adventures.
+In austral summer 2007-2008 they went South, out into the deep field at the Pine Island Glacier, WAIS, South Pole, and other amazing locations.
+Check out the 4-part podcast mini-series on the Norwegian-US Traverse and the PIG adventure for scenes of what IPY science is really like.

 PenguinsPodcasts, blogs, vlogs, and more...

-We'll be publishing a series of video and audio podcasts throughout IPY, with short video bulletins ("vlogs") sent back where possible from the HDvCC taping trips.
-Scientists and Alaskan Natives will speak for themselves in blogs, accompanied by images of sea, ice, land, animals and people.
+have been publishing a series of video and audio podcasts throughout IPY, now totalling more than 30 in all.
+Scientists and Alaskan Natives speak for themselves in blogs, accompanied by images of sea, ice, land, animals and people.

 An invitation to get active and interactive...